NiklasNett/whole-wwtp-microbiome-europe/README.md

-# “Whole Microbiome Analyses of Wastewater Treatment Plants across Europe” (University of Cologne, 2025)
+# “A Pan-European Whole-Microbiome Study of Wastewater Influent: Prokaryotes, Protists, Fungi, and Metazoa” (University of Cologne, 2025)

 This repository contains all scripts, supplementary data tables, and the final genus-level count matrix used in the data analysis for the paper:
-*“Whole Microbiome Analyses of Wastewater Treatment Plants across Europe”* (DOI: 10.1111/jeu.70112)
+*“A Pan-European Whole-Microbiome Study of Wastewater Influent: Prokaryotes, Protists, Fungi, and Metazoa”* (DOI: 10.1111/jeu.70112)

 The study investigated how latitude and season influence microbial community composition across seven European wastewater treatment plants (WWTPs).
 We built upon the metagenomic dataset from Becsei et al. (2024; DOI: 10.1038/s41467-024-51957-8), which focused solely on bacteria, and extended the analysis to include eukaryotic microorganisms, providing a more complete picture of environmental drivers and potential cross-community interactions.